Aakkiieezz/Letterboxd-Collect-Movie-Images/README.md

 This program is for those **#ExtremeMovieAddicts**/**#Cinephilias** who like to keep a record of **all_movies_ever_watched** / **watchlist**

-https://letterboxd.com/ site helps you add all movies to your list Seperate lists can also be created for Bollywood / Hollywood / ...etc
+https://letterboxd.com/ site helps you add all movies to your list.
+Seperate lists can also be created for Bollywood / Hollywood / ...etc

 What this program does ?